Lydia: Geography

 Tripolis on the Meander is an ancient Lydian city in Turkey.

-Büyük Menderes River, also known as the Maeander is a river in Lydia.
+Büyük Menderes River, also known as the Maeander, is a river in Lydia.

 Lydia is generally located east of ancient Ionia in the modern western Turkish provinces of Uşak, Manisa and inland İzmir.

 The boundaries of historical Lydia varied across the centuries.
 It was bounded first by Mysia, Caria, Phrygia and coastal Ionia.
 Later, the military power of Alyattes and Croesus expanded Lydia, which, with its capital at Sardis, controlled all Asia Minor west of the River Halys, except Lycia.
 After the Persian conquest the River Maeander was regarded as its southern boundary, and during imperial Roman times Lydia comprised the country between Mysia and Caria on the one side and Phrygia and the Aegean Sea on the other.

 Language

-The Lydian language, which became extinct during the 1st century BCE, was an Indo-European language in the Anatolian language family, related to Luwian and Hittite.
+The Lydian language, which became extinct during the 1st century BC, was an Indo-European language in the Anatolian language family, related to Luwian and Hittite.
 However, Lydian is usually not categorized as part of the Luwic subgroup, unlike the other nearby Anatolian languages Luwian, Carian, and Lycian.

+It has an alphabetic writing system related to Greek.
+Older texts may be written left-to-right, or right-to-left, but later ones were only right-to-left.

+Lydian is attested in grafitti and on coins, from the 8th or 7th century to the 3rd century BCE.
+About a hundred texts in Lydian exist, almost all located near Sardis, with about 30 being complete and longer than a few words.
+The longest and best examples are from the 5th and 4th century BCE, and are in stone.
+Some are decrees, but most are found on tombs or gravestones.
+A handful are in verse, with terminal vowel assonance.
+One bilingual text in Aramaic and Lydian helped define a basic grammar of Lydian.

 Due to its fragmentary attestation, the meanings of many words are unknown but much of the grammar has been determined.
 Similar to other Anatolian languages, it featured extensive use of prefixes and grammatical particles to chain clauses together.
 Lydian had also undergone extensive syncope, leading to numerous consonant clusters atypical of most Indo-European languages.